charlesweir/WordImagesAndTables/README.md

 ### On Mac

-Copy *ImageAndTableSupport.dotm* to *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word*
+Copy *ImageAndTableSupport.dotm* to *~/Library/Group Containers/UBF8T346G9.Office/User Content/Startup/Word*
 To get to that folder in Finder, use Cmd-Shift-G, paste the above string into the dialog and click OK.
+If it's not there, try *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word*

 ## Upgrading and Uninstalling.